johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 Replication is an important facet of discipleship

-:	— *see [Maize Plant Philosophy of Discipleship]* — it may not be necessary for a group member to complete the entire syllabus before branching out to facilitate another learning group; be led by the Spirit.
+:	— *see [The Philosophy]* — it may not be necessary for a group member to complete the entire syllabus before branching out to facilitate another learning group; be led by the Spirit.

 <!--\end {pause}-->